Equivalence testing for linear regression: Practical Examples

-BFs are easy to compute as well.
-With the BayesFactor package, using default priors and the ``regressionBF'' function, we obtain a $BF_{10}= 4.52$ which suggests that the alternative model (= the model with ``sex'' variable included) is about four and a half times more likely than the null model (= the intercept only model).
+Bayes factors are easy to compute as well.
+With the BayesFactor package and the ``regressionBF'' function (with the default prior-scale $r=\sqrt{2}/4$), we obtain $\textrm{BF}_{10}= 4.5$ which suggests that the alternative model (i.e., the model with ``sex'' included) is about four and a half times more likely than the null model (i.e., the intercept only model).
 Note that we obtain the identical result using the ``linearReg.R2stat'' function.
-However, when using the ``lmBF'', we obtain a value of $BF_{10}=6.21$ which suggests that the alternative model is about 6 times more likely than the null model.
-Both functions are comparing the two very same models so this result is surprising.
-The apparent contradiction can be explained by the fact that the two ``default BF'' functions are using different ``default priors.''
-The ``regressionBF'' function (as we are using it, see Appendix) assumes ``sex'' is a continuous variable, while the ``lmBF'' function assumes that ``sex'' is a categorical variable.
+However, when using the ``lmBF'' function, we obtain a value of $\textrm{BF}_{10}=6.2$ which suggests that the alternative model is about 6 times more likely than the null model.
+Both functions are comparing the two very same models so this result is somewhat surprising.\footnote{The apparent contradiction can be explained by the fact that the two ``default BF'' functions are using different ``default priors.''
+The ``regressionBF'' function (as we are using it, see supplemental material) assumes ``sex'' is a continuous variable, while the ``lmBF'' function assumes that ``sex'' is a categorical variable.
 The ``default priors'' are defined accordingly, in different ways.
 This may strike one as rather odd, since both models are numerically identical.
-However, others see logic in such practice: \citet{rouder2012defaulta} suggest researchers ``be mindful of some differences when considering categorical and continuous covariates'' and ``recommend that researchers choose priors based on whether the covariate is categorical or continuous''; see \citet{rouder2012defaulta}, Section 13 for details.
+However, others see logic in such practice: \citet{rouder2012default} suggest, somewhat vaguely, that researchers ``be mindful of some differences when considering categorical and continuous covariates'' and ``recommend that researchers choose priors based on whether the covariate is categorical or continuous''; see Section 13 of \citet{rouder2012default} for details.}